 Main thesis – There is no solid answer, who was the killer in Basic Instinct

-All arguments for and against, clues, even the sex scenes creates understanding, once expressed by Roger Ebert, famous movie critic: Basic instinct creators intentionally build their story, every hint, and a clue to interpret it due to both versions of who was a killer in Basic Instinct.
+All arguments for and against, clues, even the sex scenes create understanding, once expressed by Roger Ebert, famous movie critic: Basic instinct creators intentionally build their story, every hint, and a clue to interpreting it due to both versions of who was a killer in Basic Instinct.

 Basic instinct cast